 The need to improve energy efficiency and reduce the environmental impact of housing and housebuilding, is a further driver of change.
-Using traditional techniques it is very g periods based on Start to Finish 2, nity Sites which have no permissions yet begin delivering, and those with outline t on size) to do so.
-Sites already under re assumed to build out from 2020.

-bitious, and it has progressed further than intry towns' and 'Eco Towns'.
-While the lion's share of their housing allocations cycle - they could deliver up to 16,000 rrent typical build rates and lead in times, using need.

-doption of MMC, but looking at international the cost and availability of labour, housing tal intervention.
-The cost of adopting MMC as as usual, reducing the incentive to up construction costs.
-Adoption of MMC, a labour, offers a potential solution.

-Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary difficult to achieve high levels of energy efficiency a wastage.
-However, building homes under factory-c tolerances to be met, improving energy efficiency a Growth potential - Before we entered the current pa three main challenges that have spurred greater ac already facing labour shortages in the construction that between 2016 and 2026 around 62,000 worker government's latest figures show only around 23,00 This is likely to be exacerbated by changes to the in EU.
-10% of the 2.2 million people that work in cons Research from the IPPR suggests that 59% of the has migrated from the EU would be ineligible for a Despite housing delivery increasing steadily over th homes built still needs to increase by 24% to reach going to be an extremely tall order using traditional If we are serious about meeting the pledge to be ca efficiency of homes will need to dramatically improv environmental impact of construction.
-Both things th highlighted by the homes that Etopia UK are buildir construction than traditional construction and are ex over 25 years of use.
-These three factors will lead to increased adoption over the next 10 years the proportion of homes buil 10% to closer to 20%.
+Using traditional techniques it is very difficult to achieve high levels of energy efficiency and studies show substantial material wastage.
+However, building homes under factory-controlled conditions allows much tighter tolerances to be met, improving energy efficiency and significantly reducing waste.
+Growth potential - Before we entered the current pandemic the UK was already facing the three main challenges that have spurred greater adoption of MMC globally.
+The UK is already facing labour shortages in the construction sector.
+The Farmer report14 highlighted that between 2016 and 2026 around 62,000 workers would retire each year.
+However, the government's latest figures show only around 23,000 new apprentices starting each year.
+This is likely to be exacerbated by changes to the immigration system once we leave the EU.
+10% of the 2.2 million people that work in construction in the UK have migrated here.

+Source Lead in Times (variable metrics) · · · · · ·

+Research from the IPPR15 suggests that 59% of the current construction workforce that has migrated from the EU would be ineligible for a visa under the proposed new rules.
+Despite housing delivery increasing steadily over the past few years, the number of new homes built still needs to increase by 24% to reach 300,000 homes per annum.
+This is going to be an extremely tall order using traditional construction alone.
+If we are serious about meeting the pledge to be carbon neutral by 2050 then the energy efficiency of homes will need to dramatically improve, along with reducing the environmental impact of construction.
+Both things that MMC is well placed to deliver on; highlighted by the homes that Etopia UK are building, which use 39% less CO2 during construction than traditional construction and are expected to save 167 tonnes of carbon over 25 years of use.

+These three factors will lead to increased adoption over the next decade.
+We expect that over the next 10 years the proportion of homes built using MMC will rise from today's 6-10% to closer to 20%.

 What is being delivered?
-Of the roughly 10,000 new are being brought forward on open market sale sch are for open market sale.
+Of the roughly 10,000 new homes we have identified, almost half are being brought forward on open market sale schemes.
+These include Urban Splash and Sekisui House at Northstowe, where they will be delivering 406 new homes, of which 325 are for open market sale.

+But what is interesting is the level of delivery on wholly affordable housing schemes.
+While these only account for around a fifth of total units, they account for almost half of all schemes.
+This reflects a more cautious approach being taken by many housing associations and local authorities who are running small pilot programs.
+This is borne out looking at the average size of an affordable only scheme, which is only 45 units compared with 131 for an open market sale scheme.